emchristiansen/PersistentMap/README.md

 If you're on Mountain Lion, you'll have to use a different database.
 I've had luck with MariaDB.
 * The table typechecking currently uses runtime reflection, which has documented thread safety issues.
+For this reason, table typechecking currently lives in a synchronized block.
+Hopefully this solves the issue, though in my experience unexpected things can happen with concurrent runtime reflection.

 ##License